How Do You Develop Your Managers Successfully?

 However, most management development does not involve outside classes or professional trainers.
 It involves the employee's daily work, skill stretching assignments, leadership roles played, mentoring by a more senior manager, cross-training, and other developmental opportunities on-the-job.

 Building the skills of managers through management development options is critical to the effective functioning of your organization.
-This is because of the power of a manager to impact the organization through his or her oversight of the work of other employees.
+It is because of the power of a manager to impact the organization through his or her oversight of the work of other employees.

 Especially middle managers are expected to communicate the company direction, goals, and vision to their reporting employees.
 Only comfortable business communicators are likely to perform their needed communication tasks effectively.

-Yet senior company leaders depend on their communication because these senior leaders can't easily communicate with every employee themselves.
+Senior company leaders depend on their communication because these senior leaders can't easily communicate with every employee themselves.

 It is not surprising that the managers in your workplace are the single most important factor in employee engagement, employee motivation, and building a productive workplace.
-Managers are the key to employee retention and the main reason employees cite when they leave their current employer.
+Managers are the key to employee retention, and the main reason employees cite when they leave their current employer.

 So, the need for management development is significant and can provide a significant payback.